KNowledgeOnWebScale/solid-linked-data-workshops-hands-on-exercises/css-tutorial.md

 Location: http://localhost:3000/823df3de-5766-4d2a-97d7-2a79a7093c57
 ```

-The Slug header can also be used to recommend a name for the server to use:
+The Slug header is used to recommend a name for the resource to the server:

 ```shell
 curl -v -X POST -H "Slug: custom" -H "Content-Type: text/plain" -d "abc" http://localhost:3000/